jcusick13/q-config/README.md

 # q-config
-Personal configuration and settings files
+Personal configuration and settings files used across different environments